Cam Anthony: After The Voice

 In the aftermath of his win on The Voice, Anthony again appeared on The Ellen DeGeneres Show on June 2, 2021, noting after footage from his appearance at age 12 was shown that it was a "full circle moment".
 Anthony was chosen to open the annual Philadelphia Welcome America Festival held in July 2021, sponsored by Wawa, for which Anthony was set to perform alongside the Philly Pops in a lineup also featuring Bebe Rexha and Flo Rida.
 In October 2021, Anthony returned to the set of The Voice to visit the coaches, including new coach Ariana Grande, and to give advice to performers auditioning for the show.

 In January 2022, Anthony was picked to sing the national anthem at the AFC wild card game at Arrowhead Stadium.
+He again returned to The Voice in May 2023, to perform in a season finale tribute to his retiring coach, Blake Shelton.